imantung/imantung.github.io/_posts/2017-12-25-ruby-or-java-or-go.md

 Because golang relative young, discussion is still happening around best practice on golang.
 The choice of library is not as many as other popular language.

-I prefer Golang for any possible project because of brute strength, simple and popularity.
-Its popularity is guarantee the support from community and job security :-p.
+I prefer Golang for any possible project because of brute strength and simplicity.